ZF Friedrichshafen AG – Case Study

 - Consistent layout and uniform content for comparability

-- A change from the push/pull concept, i.e. reports are no longer sent by email, but are located centrally and can be retrieved when needed
+- A change from the push/pull concept, i.e. reports should no longer be sent by email, but located centrally and retrieved when needed

 Another key requirement of the target system was a strong and reliable access concept.
 This involved implementing a comprehensive system for roles and rights to control access to data so that employees could only access the data relating to their own customers.